By Lynn Esser, Former Educator & Administrator

 4. Follow their lead.

 Kids are curious by nature and you know your child best.
-As they express an interest in a topic—whether it’s sports, video games, animals, or presidents, jot a quick note.
+As they express an interest in a topic—whether it’s sports, video games, animals, or presidents—jot a quick note.
 (Better yet, have your child keep a list of topics they’re interested in or an “I wonder” list.)
-When you visit the library, you then have a starting point when searching for books rather than wandering aimlessly.
-Or, when the inevitable, “I’m bored” comment happens, you can ask your child to research the topic.
+When you visit the library, you’ll then have a starting point when searching for books rather than wandering aimlessly.
+Or, when the inevitable “I’m bored” comment happens, you can ask your child to research the topic.
 Continue to find other ways to cultivate those interests.
 Download a podcast.
 Visit a museum.
 Talk to an expert.

 5. Make math meaningful.

 Enjoying lunch out?
 Ask your child to read the menu.
 Bring in some math dialogue.
 “Which costs more—a cheeseburger and a shake or a chicken sandwich and fries?
 How did you figure it out?
 What’s another way you could’ve figured this out?”
-This is an opportunity to talk about money, estimation, rounding.
-There are so many real life examples of math that can be snuck into conversation.
+This is an opportunity to talk about money, estimation, and rounding.
+There are so many real-life examples of math you can sneak into a conversation.